ITSsghir/EcoTrace/README.md

 - Run the following commands

     ```bash
-    yarn expo prebuild --clean
-    yarn expo # This will start the development server
+    yarn start # This will start the development server
     ```

 - Press 's' to change to expo go mode